heymichellemac/heymichellemac-hugo/content/blog/2021/05/life-contexts.md

 While I said this isn't something I do, the fact that I have a dedicated office space in my house means that when I'm not in that room, I don't really think about work tasks.

 Once I've shut down my computer and closed the door, I'm done for the day.

----

-## Conclusion

-I hope you found some value from reading this article.
-If you did, please let me know over on Twitter.